A question that we are often asked is, ‘how do I practice my fingerspelling in British Sign Language (BSL)’ – so read on to our 8 ways to practice.

 3. Go around your home or workplace and fingerspell the names of objects that you see

-4. Go to a Deaf club or Deaf events to practice your BSL, this offers the opportunity to also practice your fingerspelling!
+4. Go to a Deaf club or Deaf event to practice your BSL; this offers the opportunity also to practice your fingerspelling!

-6. Register for the BSL Homework site with Signature where you have free access to the 101 module of Level 1
+6. Register for the BSL Homework site with Signature, where you have free access to the 101 modules of Level 1

-7. Contact terptree and we can book you onto one of our BSL Refresher courses for Level 1 or Level 2 or even a 1:1 session with one of our fantastic tutors and can get your fingerspelling skills improved in just a few hours!
+7. Contact terptree, and we can book you onto one of our BSL Refresher courses for Level 1 or Level 2 or even a 1:1 session with one of our fantastic tutors, and you can get your fingerspelling skills improved in just a few hours!